gabriel-dehan/lewagon-soundcloud-client/README.md

 ## Tips & Resources
 - To retrieve playlists, sounds, users, track names and so on you will need to access the soundcloud API :
-  - Go to https://developers.soundcloud.com/ and create an account and register a new application
+  - Go to https://developers.soundcloud.com/, create an account and register a new application
   - Use the Ruby Soundcloud API Wrapper : https://github.com/soundcloud/soundcloud-ruby, it's really easy

 - To get the the stream_url for a sound, you will need the soundcloud API for tracks : https://developers.soundcloud.com/docs/api/reference#tracks, it's really easy to get tracks with the soundcloud-ruby wrapper.

 - You will want to play sounds !
 To play sounds you will need the `audite` gem.
    - https://github.com/georgi/audite
+   - READ THE DOCUMENTATION, AND READ THE CODE (you will learn how to pause the music, rewind it, go forward...)
    - Theres is a good example here : https://github.com/georgi/audite/blob/master/bin/audite
    - But you might want a simplier example :
 ```ruby